deficollective/defiscan/src/content/protocols/aave.md

 ### Reserve Parameters

 The _Reserve Parameters_ subsystem is responsible for maintaining and updating critical risk parameters in the Aave v3 protocol.
-Among others, these include the set of enabled collateral and loan assets, their specific _liquidation loan-to-value_ ratios, _liquidation bonuses_.
+Among others, these include the set of enabled collateral and loan assets, their specific _liquidation loan-to-value_ ratios, _liquidation bonuses_ or _interest rate caps_.
 An upgradeable `PoolConfigurator` contract controls these parameters with permissions to implement changes delegated to different, specialized, multisig accounts such as the _Emergency Admin_ or _Risk Council_.
-A system of _Roles_, implemented using OpenZeppelin's ACL pattern, and _Stewards_ ensures that these multisig accounts can only implement changes in a limited range or over a certain time period.
+A system of _Roles_, implemented using OpenZeppelin's ACL pattern, and _Stewards_ ensures that these multisig accounts can only implement changes in a limited range or with a certain frequency.
 This system thus limits the risk of unintended updates through the multisig accounts.
-However, an upgrade of the `PoolConfigurator` contract could revert these safeguards thus reintroducing the risk of loss of funds, loss of unclaimed yield or a material change of the expected protocol performance.
+However, an upgrade of the `PoolConfigurator` contract could remove these safeguards, for instance by assigning permissions to an _EOA_ or multisig account directly, thus reintroducing the risk of loss of funds, loss of unclaimed yield or a material change of the expected protocol performance.

 ### Treasury, Aave Ecosystem Reserves and Rewards System